-About Watersports in Nice
+Watersports to do in Nice

-The grand old city of Nice sits on the edge of the Bay of Angels- a glorious expanse of water stretching out before the city’s palm-lined boulevards and belle époque hotels.
+The grand old city of Nice sits on the edge of the Bay of Angels, a glorious expanse of water stretching out before the city’s palm-lined boulevards and Belle Époque hotels.

 Those looking for a less-crowded watersports experience in Nice could head further down the long promenade to the western suburb of Saint Laurent du Var (near the airport), where there’s more space and good conditions for windsports.